louishouse/Item-catalog-web-application/README.md

 ### How to use:

-1.Install all the required software and libraries mendtioned above.
+1. Install all the required software and libraries mendtioned above.
-2.Under the project folder, execute the command 'python catalog.py'.
+2. Under the project folder, execute the command 'python catalog.py'.
-3.Use browser to access the app with the url http://localhost:5000.
+3. Use browser to access the app with the url http://localhost:5000.